mighty-gerbils/gerbil/doc/guide/README.md

 make -j<number-of-cores>
 ```

+Alternatively, you can set the `GERBIL_BUILD_CORES` environment
+variable to the number of cores you want to use.

 If you are using the default configuration, you can build Gerbil simply with:
 ```bash
 $ ./configure && make && sudo make install